ikafit808/Case-Study/README.md

 ## Results

 * What has been the business impact of this company so far?
+This has been a very effecient product for businesses allowing them to link their business accounts to the app.
+This allows for transactions to be processed quickly and easily, with funds being able to be transffered directly into your account.
+Venno has also increased business conversions because of the ease of use this product brings.

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
+Venmo measures there success by the market, revenue brought in, usage of the app, monthly active users, user base and reviews.
+Based on these metrics Venmo has done better every year and continues to grow.
+They went from 3 million users in 2015 to over 70 million in 2021.

 * How is your company performing relative to competitors in the same domain?
+All applications in this domain offer different services and unique features.
+Depending on what you are looking for is going to determine which product is best for you to use.
+If you looking at transactions between peers, family and friends, then Venmo is the best on the market.

 ## Recommendations